course-details-portlet

 Learning methods and activities

 The course includes a range of learning and teaching activities: in-class teaching sessions ('lectures'), a literature-based project (in groups), an excursion, a poster presentation, and symposia with contributions from invited scientists, teachers and students.
 The course has a strong emphasis on student-active learning, which is the core of the projects, the excursion and the symposia.
 In-class teaching also includes interactive elements, among students, and between teacher and students.
-The course, and in particular the more student-active parts, has global environmental challenges as a central element.
+Focus on environmental challenges and sustainability provide a framework for the whole course.

 Compulsory assignments